muratk5n/thirdwave/en/README.md

 ---

-TDB: "Putin to Europe: Pay for Your Gas in Rubles or We’ll Cut You Off"

----

 Water shortage worries?
 Clean water will be all about energy.
 Desalination is getting cheaper..
 Energy consumption of seawater desalination reached as low as 4 kWh/m3.
 If we can increase